Lushan Conference: Peng Dehuai's complaints

 In Spring 1959, PRC Defense Minister Peng Dehuai led a Chinese military delegation on a visit to Eastern Europe and the Soviet Union.
-Peng expressed his displeasure with the Great Leap Forward to various communist leaders, including Nikita Khruschev.
+Peng expressed his displeasure with the Great Leap Forward to various communist leaders, including Nikita Khrushchev.
 In his view, the socioeconomic policies of the period undermined the economic development necessary to modernize the army.
-On his return to China in mid-June, Peng criticized the Great Leap Forward.
+On his return to China in mid-June, Peng began to publicly criticize the Great Leap Forward.

-Peng's criticism culminated in his "Letter of Opinion."
+Peng had originally intended to skip the meeting, but at Mao's urging, he decided to speak up at Lushan.
+During the group discussions, he declared that "everyone was responsible for the mistakes committed during the Great Leap, including Chairman Mao."
+Peng's criticism culminated in his "Letter of Opinion", having resolved to take his concerns to Mao himself.
 On July 14, Peng wrote a private letter to Mao criticizing some elements of the Great Leap Forward.
-In the letter, he cautiously framed his words and did not deny the "great achievement" of Mao, but meanwhile showed his disapproval for elements like the "winds of exaggeration" (i.e., over-reporting of grain production), the communal dining, and also the establishment of commune militia, which he felt would undermine the strength of the People's Liberation Army.
+In the letter, he cautiously framed his words and did not deny the "great achievement" of Mao, but meanwhile showed his disapproval for elements like the "winds of exaggeration" (i.e., over-reporting of grain production), the backyard furnaces used to make unqualified steel and also the establishment of commune militia, which he felt would undermine the strength of the People's Liberation Army.
 He expressed his "confusion" towards "rather large losses" and the "epidemic of bragging" in the Great Leap Forward.
-Peng attributed the problems to "petty bourgeois fanaticism."
+Peng attributed the problems to "petty bourgeois fanaticism" and linked the errors personally to Mao.

 For this reason, Mao extended the conference for more than ten days.